Flying with a Baby: Tips and Useful Gadgets

 Extra Tips for Flying with a Baby

-Many people recommended that I bring ziplock Bags for Diapers but I have never actually needed them.
+Many people recommended that I bring ziplock bags for diapers but I have never actually needed them.
 Most diapers can be easily closed on their own and disposed of later.
 I’m yet to find a place where trash bins aren’t available nearby.

 Pay attention to time.
 Try to change and feed your baby right before landing.
 We didn’t do it once and had a screaming baby until he got fed after we got off the plane.